akawaiga/InTENS/README.md

 The code currently does not support decimal point increments (float), please use integers such as “1” or “25”.

 # Conclusion
-Though with 2 PCBs we have acheives the orginal goal of creating a TENS device capcable of creating a sine wave, >1kHz frequecny, and 140Vpp amplitude, we recommend the following updates to the next iteration of the device:
+Though with 2 PCBs we have acheived the orginal goal of creating a TENS device capcable of creating a sine wave, >1kHz frequecny, and 140Vpp amplitude, we recommend the following updates to the next iteration of the device:
 - Shaft Encoder:incorporate a knob to manually control frequency and amplitude rather than through the IDE.
 This has been done in previous versions of the device (2021-22)
 - LCD Display:incorporate LCD display to show output frequency and amplitude and various parameter changes when changing parameters using the knob.
 - Float type increments: currently the code uses type int for the amplitude and frequency variables, update this to type float to allow decimal increments.